IlanZdd/GraphSQL/README.md

 ## CONSTRUCTOR

-The graph can be created by either of the two constructor:
+The graph can be created with the constructor:

-  - **Graph(Connection, Schema)**: the constructor requires an already established connection as a parameter, and the schema name that will be used as graph name.

   - **Graph (ServerURL, Username, Password, Schema)**: the constructor tries to establish a new temporary connection to the Database using the given URL, Username and Password; the schema will be used as graph name.
 The connection will be closed at the end.

   The nodes type are set before returning the object.

+  The connection constructor has been removed.

 ## METHODS